NixOS/nix.dev/source/faq.md

 This means you have upgraded Nix sqlite schema to a newer version, but then tried to use older Nix.

-The solution is to dump the db and use old Nix version to initialize it:
+The solution is to dump the db and use old Nix version to initialise it:

 ```
 /path/to/nix/unstable/bin/nix-store --dump-db > /tmp/db.dump